Citroen C4 Cactus review

 Citroen’s vision for the C4 Cactus was to remove anything that wasn’t entirely necessary, so with pop-out rear windows, fewer buttons on the dash and no adjustability for the gearbox, steering and engine mapping, there’s less that can go wrong.

-That said, the Cactus still retains most of the kit you’d expect from a thoroughly modern family car, including automated parking, a reversing camera, hill start assist and cruise control.
+That said, the Cactus still retains most of the kit you’d expect from a thoroughly modern family car, including automated parking, a reversing camera, hill start assist, six airbags, a tyre pressure monitor and cruise control.

 While the C4 Cactus is a new model, it shares a lot of running gear with other Citroens.
-It sits on an extended version of the DS3 platform, while the standard touchscreen is similar to the one found in the new Peugeot 308.
+It sits on an extended version of the C3/DS3 platform, while the standard touchscreen is similar to the one found in the new Peugeot 308.